UpdatedJuly 5, 2023

 - Logo—color should be minimal and build off your logo or brand

-- Font—use the logo font when possible; otherwise select a common sans-serif font like Arial or Helvetica
+- Font—use the logo font when possible.
+Otherwise, select a common sans-serif font like Arial or Helvetica so it's compatible and legible across all digital platforms.
+The recommended font size is 11 to 13.

 - Contact Information—prioritize supporting contact information